Welcome to the hotels of the Disneyland Resort! Let’s eat some vegan food!

 Below are some photos of the poolside menu for your reference:

-For breakfast, they have a buffet for $49 per adult and $29 per child.
-It is character dining with Mickey & Friends, so the characters walk around and stop by each table for a quick hello.
+For breakfast, they have a buffet that is character dining with Mickey & Friends, so the characters walk around and stop by each table for a quick hello.

 As with any buffet on Disneyland property, a few of the buffet items will be vegan, but you’ll want to ask to speak with a chef, who will be prepared to make you some speciality vegan dishes in addition to what is on the buffet.
 Just make sure to specify to the chef that you need everything to be made without meat, dairy, eggs, or honey.